-The London interbank offer rate was considered the most banal reference point in modern finance until 2012 when it was discovered that the rate was unreliable.
+The London Interbank Offer Rate ("LIBOR") was considered the most banal reference point in modern finance until 2012 when it was discovered that the rate was unreliable.
 And when \$350 trillion of securities use the same index to determine payments, even the smallest tweak can (and did) result in extreme discontinuities in the financial markets.

-Libor has been so ingrained in the world-wide financial system that notwithstanding these challenges, financial regulators will not discontinue publishing Libor until 2022.
-The resulting change in the reference rate on bonds and derivatives could have substantial unanticipated U.S. federal income tax consequences.
+LIBOR has been so engrained in the worldwide financial system that notwithstanding these challenges, financial regulators will not discontinue publishing LIBOR until 2022.
+The resulting change in the reference rate on bonds and derivatives could have substantial unanticipated US federal income tax consequences.

-On Oct.
-8, the U.S. Internal Revenue Service released proposed regulations addressing certain U.S. federal tax consequences of replacing an interbank offered rate with a successor rate.[1]

-As discussed in more detail below, the proposed regulations generally provide (1) circumstances in which the replacement of an IBOR, such as Libor, with a fallback rate, or an addition of a fallback mechanic to an existing instrument, will not result in a deemed taxable exchange of the instrument under Section 1001 of the Internal Revenue Code of 1986, as amended, (2) the source and character of any one-time payment associated with a replacement of an IBOR rate, (3) relief under the rules for real estate mortgage investment conduits, or REMICs, and (4) some relief pursuant to specific tests under existing regulations governing variable rate debt instruments, or VRDIs.
+On October 8, 2019, the US Internal Revenue Service (the "IRS") released proposed regulations (the "Proposed Regulations") addressing certain US federal tax consequences of replacing an interbank offered rate with a successor rate.1 As discussed in more detail below, the Proposed Regulations generally provide (a) circumstances in which the replacement of an IBOR, such as LIBOR, with a fallback rate, or an addition of a fallback mechanic to an existing instrument, will not result in a deemed taxable exchange of the instrument under section 1001 of the Internal Revenue Code of 1986, as amended (the "Code"), (b) the source and character of any one-time payment associated with a replacement of an IBOR rate, (c) relief under the